Daniel Lajud: International career

 On 19 September 2022, he obtained a Lebanese passport in order to play for the Lebanon national team.
 Lajud was first called up by coach Aleksandar Ilić ahead of Lebanon's friendly fixture against Kuwait in Dubai, United Arab Emirates on 19 November 2022.
 He made his debut as a starter, with the match ending in a 2–0 defeat.

 In December 2023, Lajud was included in the Lebanese squad for the 2023 AFC Asian Cup.

 Style of play

 Mainly a left winger, Lajud can also play as an attacking midfielder.
 He is known for his speed and powerful mid-range shooting.

 Personal life

 Lajud is of Lebanese descent through his father, and holds Mexican, Lebanese, and Spanish citizenship.
-His brother, Rodrigo, a footballer as well.
+His brother, Rodrigo, is also a footballer.

 On 30 June 2022, following his debut for Atlante, Lajud proposed to his girlfriend at Estadio Ciudad de los Deportes, the club's home stadium.